turt2live/ietf-mimi-matrix-message-format/draft-ralston-mimi-matrix-message-format.md

 # Encryption

-Matrix has specified an encryption algorithm for events called Megolm, however for the purposes of MIMI it would be desirable to adopt MLS
+Matrix has specified an encryption algorithm for events called Megolm, however for the purposes of MIMI {{BoFMIMI}} it would be desirable to adopt MLS
 {{!I-D.ietf-mls-protocol}} instead.
 Some bookkeeping changes are required to support MLS in a decentralized environment like Matrix: those are currently defined by {{DMLS}}.